 What is Cardano?

-Simply, Cardano is a 3rd generation blockchain network, utilising the Proof of Stake (PoS) mechanism to achieve its vision of a distributed consensus.
+In gist, Cardano is a 3rd generation blockchain network, utilising the Proof of Stake (PoS) mechanism (based on its scientifically peer-reviewed Ouroboros protocol) to achieve its vision of a distributed consensus.
 Its internal cryptocurrency is named Ada.

 The mission/ philosophy of Cardano is to provide a digital economic identity to anyone, be it from the developed or the developing world, so that we would all share similar opportunities to change the world for the better.